Welcome to the party pal is a neurodivergent peer group for adults with ADHD & autism.

 It can be a moment of respite from masking and managing, a space to unapologetically celebrate the glimmers of neurodivergent joy or at it’s simplest, a nice way to spend some time in an environment that feels comfortable.

 Join us as we meet around a table (physical or digital) to make, craft or simply sit - with a cup of tea or a paintbrush in hand.
+With groups both online and in-person, you are warmly invited to the party (pal) - come connect and create with us!

 Let’s meet IRL